wai1/difference-of-squares/README.md

 # Difference Of Squares

+Please note: I wrote the difference_of_squares.cpp and difference_of_squares.h files.
+I did not write difference_of_squares_test.cpp file.
+Thanks, Walt

 Find the difference between the square of the sum and the sum of the squares of the first N natural numbers.

 The square of the sum of the first ten natural numbers is